edoardocattapan/ardo.github.io/_posts/2022-07-31-on-the-purpose-of-life.md

 - Concern for non-human species: animal rights and welfare
 - Consequentialism: moral choices don't come from following rules, but from considering the >2nd-order effects of our choices
 - Liberalism: it is not granted that liberalism always trumps authoritarianism in practice

+**Now my self-generated life's purpose becomes to make sure curiosity and imagination thrive by helping others ask *why* and *what if*.**
+To advance the causes of open knowledge, education, individual freedom and privacy.
+To care for truth and love by practicing honesty, courage and kindness myself.
+To inspire others with my example of undertaking philosophical enquiry and bold positive actions.

+What is your purpose?